fusioncharts/dev_centre_docs/getting-started/php/install-using-php.md

 > If you are using version v3.12.2 or older, [download](https://www.fusioncharts.com/download/maps/definition/ '@@open-newtab') the latest version and replace for upgrading to the latest map definition files.

-**To add FusionCharts PHP wrapper in your project:**
+To install FusionMaps follow the steps given below:

-Copy/paste the `fusioncharts.php` file from `fusioncharts-suite-xt > integrations > php > fusioncharts-wrapper` to your project’s folder and include it to your PHP page.
+**Step 1:** Copy/paste the `fusioncharts.php` file from `fusioncharts-suite-xt > integrations > php > fusioncharts-wrapper` to your project’s folder and include it to your PHP page.

-To render a map, you need to `include` the core FusionCharts library `fusioncharts.js` along with `fusioncharts.maps.js`, and the map definition files to your project's folder.
+**Step 2:** To render a map, you need to `include` the core FusionCharts library `fusioncharts.js` along with `fusioncharts.maps.js`, and the map definition files to your project's folder.

-Once done, insert the ``<script>`` tag where you want to include the source of the FusionCharts library link from the specific local folder in the project.
-The ``<script>`` tag is shown below:
+**Step 3:** Once done, insert the `<script>` tag where you want to include the source of the FusionCharts library link from the specific local folder in the project.
+The `<script>` tag is shown below:

 ```
 <script type="text/javascript" src="path/to/local/fusioncharts.js"></script>